sanand0/til/llms.md

   - Break up uncommitted changes into small commits
   - Rewrite branch history for readability
   - Use `gh` CLI to fetch line-wise comments from a PR and make requested changes (e.g. renaming, refactoring, adding types, etc.)
-- 08 Nov 2025.
-When using MCPs or tools with private data, "color untrusted content in red, exfiltration actions in blue, and never mix colors."
+- 08 Nov 2025. ⭐ When using MCPs or tools with private data, "color untrusted content in red, unsafe actions in blue, and never mix colors."
 [Good advice](https://timkellogg.me/blog/2025/11/03/colors).
-- 08 Nov 2025.
-DeepWiki offers a [codemaps](https://cognition.ai/blog/codemaps) feature that explains code in an interactive way.
+- 08 Nov 2025. ⭐ DeepWiki offers a [codemaps](https://cognition.ai/blog/codemaps) feature that explains code in an interactive way.
 It shows a structured explanation on the left.
 You can click on any note to see the code on the right.
 It's an effective way to understand how a library or tool executes a task.
 [Here's an example of how Mermaid works](https://deepwiki.com/search/draw-a-codemap_59d591f6-fc79-40f0-973d-bfa0e149b41a).
 - 08 Nov 2025.
 [Gemini offers RAG with free storage](https://blog.google/technology/developers/file-search-gemini-api/).
 RAG costs are quite high.
 This simplifies the process a lot.
 But I tried running the sample program and after an hour, it still had not completed uploading a single file.
 Best to wait and watch.
 - 08 Nov 2025.
 [OpenRouter supports embedding models](https://openrouter.ai/models?fmt=cards&order=top-weekly&output_modalities=embeddings) using an [OpenAI-like API](https://openrouter.ai/docs/api-reference/embeddings/create-embeddings)
 - 08 Nov 2025.
 [Kimi K2 Thinking](https://openrouter.ai/moonshotai/kimi-k2-thinking) seems popular because